legendarycode3/31-days-Of-reactjs-course/README.md

     cd  =   Change directory.
 Allows us to change the current working directory / folder. </br>
     Cd  ..  =   It is used to move up one level in the directory / folder hierarchy  (.. represents the outer folder or directory).
 It is used to get-out of a folder. </br>
 2. Reviewing Nodejs (some) using it on VSCode terminal:  They include: </br>
+     node    =  This command lets us run JavaScript code outside  of the browser. </br>